mpfarrho/mpfarrho.github.io/_pages/project18765.md

 ## Presentations of project-related papers and materials
 * Presentation of _Nowcasting with mixed frequency data using Gaussian processes_ at IAAE Annual Conference 2024 in Rethymno, IHS Research Seminar and OeNB Freitagsseminar  by M. Pfarrhofer
+* Presentation of _Nowcasting with mixed frequency data using Gaussian processes_ at the [Macroeconomic Modelling Frontiers for Research and Policy in Central Banks](https://www.ecb.europa.eu/press/conferences/html/20241127_macroeconomic_modelling.en.html) conference by the European Central Bank by co-author A. Stelzer
-* Presentation of _Bayesian nonparametric methods for macroeconomic forecasting_ at [12th ECB Conference on Forecasting Techniques](https://www.ecb.europa.eu/press/conferences/html/20230612_12th_conference_on_forecasting_techniques.en.html) by co-author M. Marcellino
+* Presentation of _Bayesian nonparametric methods for macroeconomic forecasting_ at the [12th ECB Conference on Forecasting Techniques](https://www.ecb.europa.eu/press/conferences/html/20230612_12th_conference_on_forecasting_techniques.en.html) by co-author M. Marcellino

 # Other materials
 ## Noteworthy achievements by project members